AIlhomov/Ticketing-System/README.md

 1. Visit [http://localhost:1337/](http://localhost:1337/) to interact with the ticketing system.
 2. You can register as a user, log in as an admin or agent, and create tickets.

+### Predefined Accounts and Roles
+The system includes three predefined accounts with different roles for testing and demonstration purposes.
+Each role has specific access and permissions:

+- **Super Admin**:
+  - Login Credentials:
+    `username: admin`
+    `password: admin`
+  - **Role and Access**: The Super Admin has the highest level of access in the system and can perform all administrative tasks.
+This includes creating and managing users, agents, and categories, as well as having full control over tickets and settings.

+- **Agent**:
+  - Login Credentials:
+    `username: agent`
+    `password: agent`
+  - **Role and Access**: The Agent can claim, respond to, and resolve tickets.
+They can also update ticket statuses and assign categories but do not have permissions to manage other users or system-wide settings.

+- **User**:
+  - Login Credentials:
+    `username: user`
+    `password: user`
+  - **Role and Access**: The User has minimal access and can only create and view their own tickets.
+They can also attach files and track the status of their tickets but do not have administrative privileges.

 ### Development

 To automate starting both the Python and Node.js servers, use the `start_servers.sh` script: